docEdub/WorksInProgress/content/posts/2/index.md

 draft: false
 ---

 "[Triangle](/2/)" is my second virtual reality experience.
-It is the first of piece of a three part series named "Primitives".
+It is the first piece of a three part series named "Primitives".
 Each piece in the series explores using a basic shape to create with.

 The six degrees of freedom experience works in the Oculus Quest 2 browser and most desktop browsers.